ArantesVini/dw-etl-airflow/README.md

 `docker run --name dsalabdw -p 5433:5432 -e POSTGRES_USER=vinicius_arantes -e POSTGRES_PASSWORD=vini170500 -e POSTGRES_DB=dwdb -d postgres`\

 After created, I create the pgAdmins server, a new database called `dwdb` and a new schema called `dsalabdw`\

+---

+For Airflow I use the docker version following the documentation avaliable on `https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html`, the .yaml file required is in this repo.